washingtonpost/whippersnapper/README.md

   remains open.
 If PhantomJS can't open the page or something hangs up, this will kill the process.
 For no time limit, set `failure_timeout` to `0`.

+## Create gifs

+Some uses of Whippersnapper lend themselves well to creating gifs of images.
+To do that, install [ImageMagick](http://www.imagemagick.org/) and run a command like the following:

+    convert -delay 10 *.png weather.gif